yufanyufan/open_music_score/README.md

 The music work must be under [public domain](https://creativecommons.org/publicdomain/mark/1.0/).

-If your orignal sheet is in MusicXml format, it can be converted to MusicPy using [xml_to_py.py](https://github.com/yufanyufan/musicpy/blob/main/xml_to_py.py) converter.
+If your orignal sheet is in MusicXML format, it can be converted to MusicPy using [xml_to_py.py](https://github.com/yufanyufan/musicpy/blob/main/xml_to_py.py) converter.

+No PDF/MIDI is accepted.
+Other sheet format must be converted into MusicXML first.

 For security reason, MusicPy in this repository does not permit to import **any** module or use any function call.
 Only vallila MusicPy is allowed.